AIA Minnesota Government Affairs 2025 Legislative Priorities

 Fees/Compensation for Public Projects: Good design fuels the success of building projects and is essential to long-lasting, high-quality results.
 AIA Minnesota supports policies and procedures within state agencies that balance the need for economy with public funds against the financial health of private sector design firms prepared to collaborate with the State.
 Design fees should fairly compensate architects without requiring complex funding mechanisms to complete projects, and prescriptions from state agencies should not make public work unprofitable for and exclusive of small and emerging firms.

 School Safety: AIA Minnesota is committed to working with all concerned stakeholders to create healthy, safe learning environments that serve all students and families.
 AIA Minnesota architects offer strategies and engage policymakers on ways to avert and restrict violence while preserving open learning environments that can positively influence student behavior and create more connected and open school communities.
-AIA Minnesota also supports policies that make our schools safer in response to COVID-19 and future pandemics and improve student outcomes.
+AIA Minnesota also supports policies that make our schools safer in response to pandemics and improve student outcomes.

 Supporting Licensure: AIA Minnesota believes that the health, safety, and welfare of the public depends on having licensed, continually educated and specifically trained architects.
 State licensing boards are crucial to maintaining professional accountability and guarding against unlicensed professionals taking on duties that impact public health, safety, and welfare.